Economic development: History

 Economic development originated in the post-war period of reconstruction initiated by the United States.
-In 1949, during his inaugural speech, President Harry Truman identified the development of undeveloped areas as a priority for the West:
+In 1949, during his inaugural speech, US President Harry Truman identified the development of undeveloped areas as a priority for the West:

 "More than half the people of the world are living in conditions approaching misery.
 Their food is inadequate, they are victims of the disease.
 Their economic life is primitive and stagnant.
 Their poverty is a handicap and a threat both to them and to more prosperous areas.
 For the first time in history, humanity possesses the knowledge and the skill to relieve the suffering of these people ...
 I believe that we should make available to peace-loving people the benefits of our store of technical knowledge to help them realize their aspirations for a better life… What we envisage is a program of development based on the concepts of democratic fair dealing ...
 Greater production is the key to prosperity and peace.
 And the key to greater production is a wider and more vigorous application of modem scientific and technical knowledge."

 There have been several major phases of development theory since 1945.
 Alexander Gerschenkron argued that the less developed the country is at the outset of economic development (relative to others), the more likely certain conditions are to occur.
 Hence, all countries do not progress similarly.
 From the 1940s to the 1960s the state played a large role in promoting industrialization in developing countries, following the idea of modernization theory.
 This period was followed by a brief period of basic needs development focusing on human capital development and redistribution in the 1970s.
-Neoliberalism emerged in the 1980s pushing an agenda of free trade and removal of import substitution industrialization policies.
+Neoliberalism emerged in the 1980s, with an agenda of free trade and removal of import substitution industrialization policies.